MekoRaoulifard/FutureProfile/README.md

 This portfolio reflects both academic and independent work.
 It also draws on insights from:

-- Gazi et al. (2024) on CRM, knowledge management, and customer loyalty
-- Becker et al. (2020) on simulation standards and web-based learning guides

 ## License

 This project is intended for educational and personal portfolio use only.